mrishikreddy/Scholars-Companion-RT16/README.markdown

 - **Output**: Displays the game board, announces the winner (or draw), and offers options to replay, return to the main menu, or exit.
 - **Computer AI**: Uses a simple rule-based strategy to block player wins or prioritize winning moves, falling back to predefined position preferences (e.g., center, corners, edges).
 - **Logic**: Checks for wins or draws after each move using predefined winning combinations.

-## Contributing
-We welcome contributions to improve **A Student Thing**!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-**Ideas for Contributions**:
-- Add support for more subjects or flexible schedules in the attendance manager.
-- Improve the Tic-Tac-Toe AI with advanced strategies.
-- Enhance portability by removing platform-specific dependencies.
-- Add a GUI using a library like SDL or Qt.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements
-- Created by **Rishik** and **Anji**.
-- Thanks to the open-source community for inspiration and tools.
-- Built with ❤️ for students everywhere.

----

 Feel free to explore **A Student Thing** and make it your own.
 If you have questions or suggestions, open an issue or reach out.
 Happy studying (and gaming)!